If that title sounds strange, it's probably just because it's the first time you're hearing it.

 Some recovery virtues include:

 In the context of exercise and health, humility resides in recognizing the sheer complexity of the human body, and that not only do you not have all the answers, but nobody else does either.
 Personally, I employ humility when it comes to my own exercise programming, and this forces me to continually course correct.
-Frequent course corrections increase the likelihood that you'll experience some success, and also makes you realize that success is largely a matter of luck - and this humbles you even further.
+Course corrections increase the likelihood that you'll experience some success, and also makes you realize that success is partially a matter of luck - and this humbles you even further.

 For any individual seeking gains in strength or muscle mass, patience is perhaps the most difficult virtue to employ - especially if you're spending a lot of time in the gym.
 Human beings have a tendency to covet what others already have, and we almost never see the years of struggles individuals have overcome to get there.
 That, or we fail to recognize the importance that genetics play in determining overall body composition.
 Perhaps most importantly, practicing patience allows the human body to manifest it's improvements.